FGasper/p5-Sys-Binmode/README.md

 If you’d like them, ask.
 - There’s room for optimization, if that’s gainful.
 - Ideally this behaviour should be in Perl’s core distribution.
-- Even more ideally, this behaviour should be Perl’s _default_.
+- Even more ideally, Perl should adopt this behaviour as _default_.
 Maybe someday!

 # ACKNOWLEDGEMENTS